News & Announcements

 Deferred Compensation Plan Orientation: View the recorded presentation here.

-Health Plan Options for Retiring Employees Seminar: View the recorded presentation for information about City-sponsored retiree health plan options; what employees should consider prior to retiring; COBRA considerations; premiums; how Medicare plays a role and employees' responsibilities (25 minutes).
+Health Plan Options for Retiring Employees Seminar: View the 2026 recorded presentations here for information about City-sponsored retiree health plan options, what employees should consider before retiring, COBRA considerations, premiums, how Medicare plays a role, and employees' responsibilities (27 minutes).

 Check the online edition for additional tools and tips.
 Share the newsletter with family members by forwarding it to your personal email address.